Accounting is the language of businessWarren Buffet

 EBITDA = Revenue – Cost of Goods

 Just to be clear, EBITDA expenses does not include fixed costs like salaries of developers, office rents but rather operational expenses needed, like any other software subscriptions, support salaries etc. Because aspects like salaries, rents etc are not measured.
-An EBITDA positive firm can still be losing cash due to fixed expenses.
+An EBITDA positive firm can still be losing cash due to fixed expenses which is important for finance for startups.

 Gross Margin is basically taking EBITDA and dividing it over the revenue.
 This gives a sense of the pricing power or how strong the business moat is.
 An increasing margin over a period of time is great and the other way around is not good.
 A light touch sales process would result in high gross margins and with sufficient volume of sales, the entire business might become profitable as well.

 Besides the above, as the business scales and especially for firms with operational aspects like Amazon, Flipkart etc. The accounting gets more complicated and aspects like operational expenses vs capital expenditure have an impact on how these numbers treat the EBITDA calculation.
 Operational expenses are one time and CAPEX is spread across a period.
-This might help understand Flipkart/Amazon vs Income Tax Department
+This might help understand Flipkart/Amazon vs Income Tax Department.
+Hope you were able to gain some information on how to go about finance for startups.